webgurucan/nft-art-creator/README.md

 Please note that if you selected the option to remove duplicates there might be less images then expected.

 That's it check your output folder for your images and metadata file.

-If you encounter any issues feel free to sent me a DM on my Twitter [@notluksus3D](https://twitter.com/notluksus3D)

-**Known issues**
-Some special characters may resolve in some "File couldnt be loaded" errors.
-Try to remove any special characters from your file paths to resolve.